wes-kosater/PDB-Distance-Finder/README.md

 Hamelryck, T., Manderick, B. (2003) PDB parser and structure class implemented in Python.
 Bioinformatics 19: 2308–2310

 Wes McKinney.
-Data Structures for Statistical Computing in Python, Proceedings of the 9th Python in Science Conference, 51-56 (2010) (publisher link)
+Data Structures for Statistical Computing in Python, Proceedings of the 9th Python in Science Conference, 51-56 (2010)